jamibu/stylish-docs/README.md

 ## The API

 The command line does allow you to set a different URL for the API that is used to compile the markdown, however, this requires the input and output format to be the same as the Github API.
-This main intention of this is to support different version of the API or allow users to write there own API.
+This main intention of this is to support different version of the API or allow users to write their own API.

 ## A note on images